SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 There are a number of standard legal bases for storing information, available in SuperOffice CRM (as of version 8.2).
 This is a standard list, and it will apply to 95 percent of businesses.

-You can edit this list of legal basis at any time in the Settings and Maintenance module by adding the legal basis categories that are required specifically to your business or changing the names to fit your own terminology.
+You can edit this list of legal basis at any time in Settings and Maintenance by adding the legal basis categories that are required specifically to your business or changing the names to fit your own terminology.

 If you have a lot of existing data you want to update with a new or a changed legal basis, you can do this by using the bulk update feature.